humhub/humhub/protected/humhub/docs/guide/admin/security.md

  - Delete *index-test.php* in your humhub root directory if exists

 Protected Directories
 ---------------------

-Make sure the following directories are not accessible by web:
+Make sure following directories are not accessible by web:
 - protected
 - uploads/file

 By default these folders are protected with a ".htaccess" file.

 Limit User Access
 -----------------

-If you're running a private social network, make sure the user registration has been disabled or the approval system for new users has been enabled.
+If you're running a private social network, make sure the user registration is disabled or the approval system for new users is enabled.

 - Disable user registration: `Administration -> Users -> Settings -> Anonymous users can register`
 - Enable user approvals: `Administration -> Users -> Settings -> Require group admin approval after registration`